Events

 Do you have a local gardening group you’d like us to feature?
 Let us know!

-Sign up online for community planting & weeding at Kite Hill organized by the Kite Hillbillies.
+- Sign up online for community planting & weeding at Kite Hill organized by the Kite Hillbillies.
+New stairs are being built at Eagle and Yukon Streets.

-20th and Noe Streets Community Garden would love your help.
-Email Dave Dea, lead gardener, to get involved.
-After a year-long effort, they have broken ground for the installation of a garden watering faucet.
+- 20th and Noe Streets Community Garden would love your help.
+Email Dave Dea, lead gardener, to get involved in the newly designated “Cork Oak Tree Community Garden.”
+Check out our October newsletter for details.

-Work parties occur throughout Supervisorial District 8 on a regular basis.
+- Work parties occur throughout Supervisorial District 8 on a regular basis.
 Select “District 8” to view all events and to RSVP online.
+We also collaborate with Friends of the Urban Forest.

 WEEKLY CASTRO CLEANUP